lamlemonpie/Ravn-Challenge-V2-AlejandroLarraondo/README.md

 - Vertical Scroll for the characters is hidden according to mockups.
 - There is no selected character indicator according to mockups.
 - The characters load automatically (5 per query) without trigger gesture.
+- If a character doesn't have any vehicles, a "No vehicles" message will be shown.

 ## Aditional Information
 - The project design was made with pure CSS and HTML.
 The styling was made in order to replicate the ones in the mockups as much as possible.
 - "species" property is missing in some Person objects, specially with Human objects.
 So the description is modified in the ones without this property.
 - The query is called every 500 ms in order to see the loading indicator.
 When the delay is ommited, the loading indicator can not be seen.
+This 500ms delay is made on purpose.
+It can be modified under the allPeople watcher in CharactersView component.
 - Google Chrome was used.

 ## Project in execution